mhvk/baseband/docs/baseband/install.rst

     import sys
     sys.path.append(BASEBAND_PATH)

-where ``BASEBAND_PATH`` is the directory you downloaded or cloned baseband into.
+where ``BASEBAND_PATH`` is the directory you downloaded or cloned Baseband into.

 Installing source code
 ----------------------

-If you want baseband to be more broadly available, either to all users on a system, or within, say, a virtual environment, use :file:`setup.py` in the root directory by calling::
+If you want Baseband to be more broadly available, either to all users on a system, or within, say, a virtual environment, use :file:`setup.py` in the root directory by calling::